buzzm/soliditybson/README.md

   prints the new contract address.
   *  bsonfetch.java.
 Contains examples of non-state changing function calls to `MyContract`.
   *  bsonupdate.java.
-A few examples of state changing function calls.
+Sets saved state.
   *  bsonlisten.java.
 An example of an event listener that will wake up and decode a BSON payload in an emitted event.
+  *  bsonemit.java.
+The program that will trigger an event.

 Building and running these examples is beyond the scope of what can be done here due the wide variety of both web3j development environments and the set up of the ethereum node to which the contract is deployed and engaged.
 The author used